MaciejWolf/ExamForge/.ai/pages/examiner/question-pools-list-page.md

 - **User Information Display:** Shows the currently logged-in examiner's email address in the top-right corner.
 - **Logout Button:** A button in the header that signs the examiner out and returns them to the login page.
 - **Back to Dashboard Link:** A navigation link that returns the examiner to the main dashboard.
-- **Page Title:** A heading that clearly identifies this page as "Question Pools Management."
+- **Page Title:** A heading that clearly identifies this page as "Question Pools List."
 - **Create New Pool Button:** A prominent button that triggers the creation flow for a new question pool.
 When clicked, it opens a modal or form.
 - **Question Pools Table/List:** A data table or card-based list displaying all question pools created by the examiner.
 Each row/card includes:
   - **Pool Name:** The unique name of the question pool, which may be clickable to navigate to the questions within.